erikdejonge/puffin/README.md

     -l, --line

 Puffin normally operates on the entire stream at a single time.
 This option changes that behavior to perform the operation per line.
-Among other things, this allows for complex filtering in a single pass.
-This also changes the given namespace to `line` and `row`.
+This also changes the available local variables to `line` and `row`.

     -s SEPARATOR, --separator SEPARATOR

 Use this option to split lines into rows and columns on something other than whitespace (comma is a common alternative)

+    -t, --tab-separator

+This is equivalent to `-s$'\t'`.

       -h, --skip-header

 Some streams (`ps`, csv files) have headers.
-This option skips the first line of the file so you don't have to worry about handling it correctly.
+This option skips the first line of the input stream so you don't have to worry about handling those lines correctly.

       -r, --raw

-Puffin tries to intelligently display your results.
-Use this option to bypass those attempts and display the raw result.
+Normally, puffin tries to intelligently display results.

       -i INITIAL, --initial INITIAL